UWA-SCIE2204-Marine-Systems/1-instructions/1-lab-schedule-and-instructions.md

 practicals”](https://lms.uwa.edu.au/webapps/discussionboard/do/forum?action=list_threads&course_id=_51767_1&nav=discussion_board_entry&conf_id=_214217_1&forum_id=_232476_1)

-Tim thinks you should be able to complete this entire practical on your smart phone - but we recommend a tablet with a keyboard or computer if you can access one.
+Tim thinks you should be able to complete this entire practical on your smart phone using the Chrome browser - but we recommend a tablet with a keyboard or computer.

 To provide assistance and answer any questions during each lab - we will have an online video chat using Zoom during the scheduled lab times.